NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Organisational-Reference-Data/Home/Design/Data-mapping.page.md

   <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i><b> Important:</b> This page is under development by NHS England</div>

+This page defines how the data is mapped between relevant FHIR asset elements and the domain fields for ODS.

+The relevant FHIR assets included in the mapping tables are Profiles 'UKCore-Organization', 'UKCore-OrganizationAffiliation', and associated Extensions usable for the ODS API.
+The domain fields are existing elements of data that will be shared with users of the ODS API solution.

+All of the relevant elements for Profiles 'UKCore-Organization' and 'UKCore-OrganizationAffiliation', and relevant Extensions, are listed to illustrate that all of the domain fields for ODS are able to be mapped to existing Profiles and Extensions.

 <!--An FGM-IS indicator (family history of FGM) has been modelled around a FHIR R4 Flag.
 Refer to {{pagelink:Home/FHIRAssets/AllAssets/Profiles/UKCore-Flag.page.md}} profile for further guidance.

 | Source Data item               | Cardinality |Target FHIR Element                 | Notes